urbandroid-team/dont-kill-my-app/about.md

 * [Nine](http://nine-faq.9folders.com/categories/2758-troubleshooting)
 * [Maël A for Huawei/Honor](mailto:mael.a@tutanota.com)

-### How we evaluate the crap score
+### How we evaluate the negative score

-We want to be maximally transparent about how we evaluate vendors and give them our crap score.
+We want to be maximally transparent about how we evaluate vendors and give them our negative score.
 So <a href="/about_score">here</a> it is.